LEstradioto/whatsapp-audio-transcriber/README.md

 Q: Im getting an error (Error - Try again)

 - R: Ensure you setup the API Key correctly.
-Open Extension Settings (Options) and add your own Groq API Key, select the model and save.
+Open Extension Settings and add your own Groq API Key, select the model and save.

 ## TODO
-- Better setup api key (in a popup), instead of extension settings (to be more friendly)
-- Add some basic instructions in that popup
-- Add more providers (openai, etc...)
+- Add more providers (openai, openroute, ollama, etc...)
-- Save messages to localStorage but encrypt it